Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `Education`

-The income bracket looks distinct for students up to standard 12th level of education followed by Associates and then high income group which includes people with Bachelors degree or above, Hence it makes sense to dovide theem into 3 classes.
+The income bracket looks distinct for students up to standard 12th level of education followed by Associates and then high income group which includes people with Bachelors degree or above, Hence it makes sense to divide them into 3 classes.

 - Preschool,$$1^{st}-12^{th} $$   : `0` - Low income <br>